Lady-aouto/brick-breaker-game/README.md

 ### Gameplay.java

-This file defines the way the game style and the interactions between the user and the game, also when the game starts, end, and continue. <br/>
+This file defines the way the game style and the interactions between the user and the game, also when the game starts, end, and continue also: <br/>

 >What happens if the user wins
 ```java